iomesh/docs/docs/cluster-operations/upgrade-cluster.md

     ```shell
     wget https://iomesh.run/config/merge-values/v1.0.0.yaml -O merge-values.yaml
     ```
-5. Edit the `merge-values.yaml` file and set the `iomesh.edition` field to the edition corresponding to the old version of IOMesh
+5. Edit the YAML file `merge-values.yaml`.
+Set the value of the `iomesh.edition` field to match the edition specified for the previous version of IOMesh.
     ```yaml
     iomesh:
-      # IOMesh software edition, support: enterprise/community.
-If left blank, community edition will be installed.
+      # Specify the IOMesh edition, including "enterprise" and "community".
+If left blank, the community edition will be installed.
       edition: ""
     ```
 6. Upgrade the IOMesh cluster, which will merge new fields and values while keeping existing ones.
 Then wait for a few minutes till all pods are running.